-Healthcare cost trend rates Pre-65 medical: 7.5% grading down to 4.5%
+Healthcare cost trend rates Pre-65 medical: 7.0% grading down to 4.5%

-Post-65 medical: 5.5% grading down to 4.5% Prescription drugs: 8.5% grading down to 4.5%
+Post-65 medical: 5.4% grading down to 4.5% Prescription drugs: 8.0% grading down to 4.5%

-EGWP: 8.5% grading down to 4.5%.
+EGWP: 8.0% grading down to 4.5%.

-As a result of the latest experience study, the Board adopted updated actuarial assumptions for the June 30, 2019 actuarial valuation to better reflect expected future experience.
+As a result of the latest experience study, the Board adopted updated actuarial assumptions for the June 30, 2018 actuarial valuation to better reflect expected future experience.
 In addition to the changes in assumptions resulting from the experience study, the following assumption changes related to the ARHCT plan have been made since the prior valuation:

-- 1. Based on recent experience, the healthcare cost trend assumptions were updated. - 2.
-Per capita claims costs were updated to reflect recent experience. - 3.
-Healthcare cost trends were updated to reflect a Cadillac Tax load.
+- 1. Per capita claims costs were updated to reflect recent experience. - 2.
+Normal cost for administrative expenses were updated to reflect recent experience. - 3.
+Healthcare cost trends were updated to reflect the repeal of the Cadillac Tax.